Eurizon’s sustainability policy

 Good governance practices

-Investment in companies with solid management structures and no criticalities in terms of relations with staff, wage policy, and respect of fiscal obligations.
+Investment in companies with solid managements and with no issues in terms of relations with personnel, pay disputes, and the respect of tax obligations.

 Stewardship